Container-deposit legislation: Denmark

-In Denmark, the first national deposit-return system was introduced in 1922 when the Danish breweries agreed on a standardized glass bottle for beer and carbonized drinks due to the limited resources available during and just after World War I. In 1991 and 1993 this was expanded to also include plastic bottles.
-Aluminium beverage cans were forbidden from 1982 to 2002.
-However, this ban violated European Union law and to be in compliance Denmark introduced a new legislation in 2002 with a deposit scheme that covered aluminium cans.
+In Denmark, the first national deposit-return system was introduced in 1922, when the Danish breweries agreed on a standardized glass bottle for beer and carbonized drinks, due to the limited resources available during and in the aftermath of World War I. In 1991 and 1993 this was expanded to also include plastic bottles.
+Aluminium beverage cans were forbidden from 1982 to 2002, but this ban was found to violate European Union law, and to get into compliance Denmark introduced new legislation in 2002, extending the deposit scheme to also cover aluminium cans.

 The law covers beer (alcohol content >0.5% by volume), carbonated soft drinks (alcohol content 0-0.5%), energy drinks, mineral water, iced tea, ready-to-drink beverages, and mixer products (alcohol content 0.5%-10%); juice and uncarbonated soft drinks were added to the deposit scheme in 2019–2020.
-Excluded from the scheme are wine and spirits (alcohol content >10%), products containing milk and containers larger than 20 liters.
+Excluded from the scheme are wine and spirits (alcohol content >10%), products containing milk, and containers larger than 20 liters.
 The deposit levels are as follows: